 You’ll know when someone has one of your items in their cart because it’s marked “Reserved” in your account.
 Once one of your items is purchased it’s marked “Sold.”

+If the buyer decides to keep it, earnings from the item will be posted to your account.
 The buyer has 14 days to return the item and if they do, it goes back up for sale.
-If the buyer decides to keep it, earnings from the item will be posted to your account.

-6. Get your payout
+6. Get Your Payout

 PayPal payouts come with a 2% transfer fee but are available in your account immediately.
-The pre-paid gift cards have no upfront fees, but will take up to 14 days to be delivered to you.

-Any method you choose will put money in your pocket from the clothes that were cluttering up your closet.
+You’ll need an account with either of these services in order to claim your cash.
+Either way, you’ll put money in your pocket from the clothes that were cluttering up your closet.